There’s a famous quote by Hippocrates that underpins today’s article.

 Bitter Melon Prevents the Development of 4-NQO-Induced Oral Squamous Cell Carcinoma in an Immunocompetent Mouse Model by Modulating Immune Signaling.
 [Cancer Prev Res (Phila).
 2018]

-Early signs of oral cancer are easy to ignore because they are somewhat benign.
+Early signs are easy to ignore because they are somewhat benign.
 If you have several of these and they persist for several weeks or months, you should see a qualified doctor to make sure you’re okay.
 Here are some signs and symptoms that occur in the mouth; by mouth I mean your cheek lining, gums, tongue, tonsil, inside of your lips or really anywhere in your mouth or throat:

 White or red patch

 Sensation of something caught in your throat

 Change in voice

 There are different types of oral cancer and the most common type is “squamous cell carcinoma.”
 Others include verrucous, salivary gland, and the lymphoma type.
 Just FYI, there are many types of benign, relatively harmless mouth cysts and tumors.
 These typically get surgically removed or treated with medications.
 If not treated, some of the benign oral problems can turn into cancer and over time invade other parts of the body, this is termed metastasis.
 Early detection is critical and I don’t mean to worry you because most oral cancers are treatable if caught early.